-Fly from Launceston.
-Once you’ve purchased your tickets from Launceston, there are a few things you should know to prepare for your upcoming trip.
+Once you’ve purchased your tickets from Launceston, there are a few things you should know so you’re prepared for your upcoming trip.

 What is the main airport called?

 Passengers on Qantas flights from Launceston are allocated checked baggage.
-If you require extra luggage, you can purchase an additional baggage allowance online before departure.
+If you need more luggage, you can purchase an additional baggage allowance online prior to departure.